 I no longer fit within the culture of the department, even though my own work proved otherwise.

 In many ways, the concept of ‘cultural fit’ worked against me, even though I was an employee thrown into developing a new department.
 Had I applied for my own job, which I had held for two years, I probably wouldn’t have been hired.
-That’s the power of hiring people who fit into an existing office culture.
+That’s the power of hiring people who fit into the existing office culture.

 Last week, I wrote about shifting from a cultural fit perspective to a cultural add perspective as a candidate.
 This week, I’ll explore how employers can adopt the cultural add perspective when hiring new staff.